Gold Price API: Build a Real-Time Gold Price Dashboard with Python (2026 Guide)

 - Premium plan: 50,000 calls

-Make sure that your integration does not exceed rate limits in case of LIMIT_REACHED errors.
+Make sure your integration does not exceed rate limits when LIMIT_REACHED errors occur.

 Can I Change The Quote Currency For Gold Prices?